Kalawao County, Hawaii: Geography

 According to the U.S. Census Bureau, the county has a total area of 53 sqmi, comprising 12 sqmi of land and 41 sqmi (77.3%) of water.
 By land area, it is the smallest true county in the United States; some independent cities in Virginia are smaller and are sometimes considered to be "county equivalents" for statistical purposes such as with the US Census Bureau.

+Territory

+Kalawao County occupies the Kalaupapa Peninsula.
+The county also holds a shield volcano, formed by erosion of a larger volcano.
+Its only city lies on 21 degrees, 11 minutes, and 49 seconds north; and 156 degrees, 58 minutes, and 2 seconds west.

+Climate

+Kalawao County features a tropical climate, because it is in Hawai'i.

 Kalaupapa Peninsula

 Kalaupapa Peninsula contains the county's only settlement, Kalaupapa.
 The Kalaupapa Peninsula developed from lava that erupted from the ocean floor near Kauhakō Crater and spread outward, forming a low shield volcano.
 This was the most recent volcanic episode on the island and of the larger East Molokaʻi shield volcano, occurring after the formation of the cliffs by erosion.

 Subdivisions

 Kalawao County is composed of four ahupuaʻa.
 From west to east: